Rebeka2024/helpdesk-analytics-sql/README.md

 - Resolution dates

-## SQL Skills Demonstrated

-- Database creation
-- Table relationships
-- Primary and foreign keys
-- JOIN operations
-- Aggregate functions
-- Data filtering
-- Date calculations
-- Business reporting

 ## Business Questions Answered

 - How many tickets are open?
 - What issues occur most frequently?
-- Which employees handle the most tickets?
+- Which employees handled the most tickets?
 - How quickly are issues resolved?
 - Which high priority issues require attention?

-## Future Improvements

-- Add Power BI dashboard
-- Add SLA tracking
-- Add automated reports
-- Add ticket categorization using AI